Waldorfio/calculator-project/README.md

 # calculator-project
 An interactive calculator built using JavaScript.
-Styled using HTML and CSS.
+Website built with HTML and styled with CSS.